Mastering Verb Conjugation in English: A Complete Guide

 3. Linking Verbs

-Linking verbs (most commonly be, seem, become) connect the subject to more information.
+Linking verbs (most commonly be, seem, look, feel, become) connect the subject to more information.

 Examples: